-- B. The sample probe and sample line should be made of glass, stainless steel, or other non-reactive material and should be designed to limit condensation. - C. The calibration assembly should introduce calibration gases to the sample probe at ambient pressure during calibration checks.
-The assembly should be designed such that only the calibration gases are processed and the calibration gases flow through all the filters in the sampling line. - D. The moisture removal system should be used to remove condensate from the sample gas while maintaining minimal contact between the condensate and the sample gases. - E. Particulate filters should be utilized before the inlet of the EC analyzer to prevent accumulation of particulate material in the measurement system and to extend the useful life of the EC analyzer.
-All filters should be made of materials that are non-reactive to the gases being sampled. - F. The sample pump should be a leak-free pump that will transport the sample gas to the system at a flow rate sufficient to minimize the response time of the measurement system.
-If the pump is upstream of the EC cells, the pump should be constructed of material that is non-reactive to the gases being sampled. - G. The sample flow rate should not vary by more than 10% throughout the calibration, testing, and drift check. - H. Interference gas scrubbers should be checked and replenished in accordance with the manufacturer's recommendations.
+- C. The calibration assembly should introduce calibration gases at ambient pressure to the sample probe during calibration checks.
+The assembly should be designed such that only the calibration gases are processed and that the calibration gases flow through all the filters in the sampling line. - D. The moisture removal system should be used to remove condensate from the sample gas while maintaining minimal contact between the condensate and the sample gases. - E. Particulate filters should be utilized before the inlet of the EC analyzer to prevent accumulation of particulate material in the measurement system and to extend the useful life of the EC analyzer.
+All filters should be fabricated of materials that are non-reactive to the gases being sampled. - F. The sample pump should be a leak-free pump that will transport the sample gas to the system at a flow rate sufficient to minimize the response time of the measurement system.
+If upstream of the EC cells, the pump should be constructed of material that is non-reactive to the gases being sampled. - G. The sample flow rate should not vary by more than 10% throughout the calibration, testing, and drift check. - H. Interference gas scrubbers should be checked and replenished in accordance with the manufacturer's recommendations.
 EC analyzers should have a means to determine when the agent is depleted. - I. A data recorder should be used for recording the EC analyzer data.